MRPT/mrpt/doc/source/doxygen-docs/lib_mrpt_serialization.md

 Serializing `shared_ptr<T>` is supported for any arbitrary type `T`.
 It is legal to serialize an empty (`nullptr`) smart pointer; an empty pointer will be read back.
-Polymorphic classes can be also writen and read, although reading a smart pointer to a polymorphic base class is only supported for classes derived from MRPT's CSerializable, since that operation requires registering types in a class factory (see \a mrpt_rtti_grp and mrpt::serialization::CSerializable).
+Polymorphic classes can be also written and read, although reading a smart pointer to a polymorphic base class is only supported for classes derived from MRPT's CSerializable, since that operation requires registering types in a class factory (see \a mrpt_rtti_grp and mrpt::serialization::CSerializable).